-It is possible to have more than one fibroadenoma.
-According to the American Cancer Society (ACS), having a fibroadenoma can
+Some people will have more than one fibroadenoma.
+According to the

 Not all fibroadenomas require treatment.
 Some will shrink or even disappear on their own.
 A doctor will usually recommend removing the fibroadenoma if it grows or causes changes within the breast.